IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 or writing the file, with bit 0 being the most-significant bit of the field and bit 31 being the least-significant bit of the field.

+Link-layer type (16 bits):
+: a 16-bit value indicating link-layer type for packets in the file;
-: The lower 16 bits of that value are the link-layer type, which is a value as defined in the {{linktype}} IANA registry.
+it is a value as defined in the {{linktype}} IANA registry.

+Reserved3 (10 bits):
-: The 10 bits above that value MUST be set to zero by pcap writers, and MUST NOT be interpretedd by pcap readers; a reader SHOULD treat a non-zero value as an error.
+: not used - MUST be set to zero by pcap writers, and MUST NOT be interpretedd by pcap readers; a reader SHOULD treat a non-zero value as an error.

+P (1 bit):
-: The bit above those bits is set if and only if an Frame Check Sequence (FCS) length value is present in the upper 4 bits.
+: a bit that, if set, indicates that the Frame Check Sequence (FCS) length value is present and, if not set, indicates that the FCS value is not present.

+R (1 bit):
-: The bit above that MUST be set to zero by pcap writers, and MUST NOT be interpreted by pcap readers; a reader SHOULD treat a non-zero value as an error.
+: not used - MUST be set to zero by pcap writers, and MUST NOT be interpreted by pcap readers; a reader SHOULD treat a non-zero value as an error.

+FCS len (4 bits):
-: The upper 4 bits contain an FCS length value, indicating the number of 16-bit (2 octet) words of FCS that are appended to each packet, if the bit indicating the presence of an FCS length value is set; if the bit indicating the presence of an FCS length value is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
-The valid values of the upper 4 bits are between 0 and 15;
-Ethernet, for example, would have an FCS length value of 2, corresponding to a 4 octet FCS.
+: a 4-bit unsigned value indicating the number of 16-bit (2 octet) words
+of FCS that are appended to each packet, if the P bit is set; if the P bit is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
+The valid values of the FCS len field are between 0 and 15; Ethernet, for example, would have an FCS length value of 2, corresponding to a 4 octet FCS.

 # Packet Record